contact enquiry list

 There's an optimum size for the rest of the room too.
 Too little space and your guests will feel overcrowded, too much and it all starts to look a bit bare.
 While a large room may look spectacular, if your guests aren't going to fill it, the party atmosphere may suffer later on in the evening.

 If some of your friends and family are hesitant to start dancing, a large, open room will make them feel even more exposed on the dance floor.
-Talk to your venue and take their advice on optimum numbers for the space you're booking, then invite as many evening guests as you can to fill the dance floor and get your evening party off to a great start!
+Choose a venue that can adapt to fit your guests numbers (such as Heaton House Farm), then invite as many evening guests as you can to fill the dance floor and get your evening party off to a great start!

 4. What time do you have to turn the music off?